Add Backs and Selling a Business

 One of the benefits of being the owner of a privately held small business is that you get to take tax deductions that wage and salary earners are unable to claim.
 This is all part of the risk and reward scenario that comes from owning and operating a small business.

 When it comes to selling the business, these tax deductions can get in the way as it reduces the true cash flow of the business, which affects the business valuation and therefore how much the buyer is willing to pay.
 To navigate this scenario, it’s important to understand how to deal with these legitimate tax deductions or as they are called, add backs.

 If the spouse and children do not work in the business then it would be legitimate to accept this expense as an add back.
-In this example there are two critical things.
+In this example, there are two critical things.
 The spouse and children must not be currently working in the business and they must not work in the business once the buyer takes over.
-Other add backs the business owner may choose to run as an expense through the business includes personal expenses, auto costs be it gas, repairs, maintenance or insurance for non working family members, cell phones and vacations claimed as business trips.
-Another acceptable add back is the payroll tax paid against the salary earned by the business owner.
+Other add-backs the business owner may choose to run as an expense through the business include personal expenses, auto costs be it gas, repairs, maintenance or insurance for non-working family members, cell phones and vacations claimed as business trips.
+Another acceptable add-back is the payroll tax paid against the salary earned by the business owner.

 Are you thinking about selling your business?
 Would you like to know the value of your business?
 If you would like more information please visit my website Business valuation.

 For more immediate help you are welcome to send an email to Andrew Rogerson or give me a call at (Toll-Free): (844) 414-9700